What is electrolysis and how is it performed?

 A Tylenol or Ibuprophen taken 20-30 minutes before an appointment can help reduce pain.

 Topical anesthetics such as EMLA or 5% Lidocaine applied to the skin before an appointment can reduce or eliminate discomfort, but caution should be used.
-5% Lidocaine in the “Xylecaine” brand can be purchased at most Walmarts for approximately $15 at the pharmacy counter, EMLA costs approximately $80 at Shoppers Drug Mart.
+5% Lidocaine in the “Xylecaine” brand can be purchased at most Walmarts for approximately $15 at the pharmacy counter, EMLA costs approximately $80 at Shoppers Drug Mart I tend to recommend Zensa, s it is most effective in my experience at reducing or eliminating discomfort. .
 Occlusion should be used (plastic wrap over the skin to prevent the anesthetic cream from rubbing off on clothing and surroundings).
 We recommend using Glad Press n Seal wrap for this purpose as it can be cut to shape and sealed against the skin in uncovered areas.
 While generally safe, we recommend you do not cover an area larger than an A4 piece of paper, and summon medical assistance in the case of a rare adverse reaction.
 Lidocaine and EMLA work better the longer beforehand they are applied, up to 2 hours before to get maximum effect.

 Discomfort increases with the length of the session, but tolerance increases over time and is particular to the individual.
 Some may find long sessions quite tolerable, while others will have more difficulty.
 For this reason we normally recommend new electrolysis clients book appointments of an hour or less, and then allow for longer sessions as they are able to.